lammps/lammps/doc/src/Modify_requirements.rst

 to complete on 1 CPU) are included that demonstrate the use of new or extended functionality.
 These are typically under the examples or examples/PACKAGES directory are are further described on the :doc:`examples page <Examples>`.
-Guidlines for input scripts include:
+Guidelines for input scripts include:

 - commands that generate output should be commented out (except when the output is the sole purpose or the feature, e.g. for a new compute)